The Founder - A sensible adventurer

 All so well.
 But all around the house it looked like anything but the Garden of Eden.
 It is said about Espeland that God was almost out of good things when he created the place.
 In other words, lushness and fertility are not what meet the settlers.
 But the settlers already knew this.
 The solution was to make use of the excavated soil from the site for the factory.
 It filled in the worst holes and covered the most screamingly cramped areas around the house.

 The village lady Gerche Stephansen was no worse for it than that she took the children and collected dung from the cows that grazed on the fields and used it as fertilizer for the plants.
 Out with a wheelbarrow and spade it was carried.
-There was no room for "city whims" at Espeland.
+There was no room for "urban whimsy" at Espeland.
 With the help of a gardener in the neighborhood, it all began to look more creative.
-But the Stephansens could not afford it after the investment in the factory, so it took many years before the garden and the area around the house really started to take shape.
+But the Stephansens could not afford it after the investments in the factory, so it took many years before the garden and the surrounding area really started to take shape.

 Threatened with bankruptcy